Universal-Team/db/docs/_3ds/witb_3d.md

 systems:
 - 3DS
 title: WITB_3D
-update_notes: '<ul>
+update_notes: '<ul dir="auto">

   <li>

-  <p>New .sav mode in /3ds/data/WITB.
-If .sav doesn''t exists, the game checks if
+  <p dir="auto">New .sav mode in /3ds/data/WITB.
+If .sav doesn''t exists, the game
-  the file "witbdata.txt" exists in the root of the sd card to read the taps.
+  checks if the file "witbdata.txt" exists in the root of the sd card to read the taps.
 (Just for debugging) It creates the .sav for taps.</p>

   </li>

   <li>

-  <p>You can now save taps pressing START whenever you want.</p>
+  <p dir="auto">You can now save taps pressing START whenever you want.</p>

   </li>

   <li>

-  <p>Removed 3D Stereoscopic (cz for this is not needed) and tap sound (Seems it was
+  <p dir="auto">Removed 3D Stereoscopic (cz for this is not needed) and tap sound
-  the reason for the freezing)</p>
+  (Seems it was the reason for the freezing)</p>

   </li>